-Larissa Ishikawa is from Brazil where she earned her Bachelors in Biomedical Sciences from Sao Paulo State University (UNESP).
-Her Masters and PhD in Infectious and Parasitic Illnesses from Botucatu Medical School and Postdoctoral training at the Department of Microbiology and Immunology from the Institute of Biosciences of Botucatu (UNESP).
-In 2018, Larissa joined Dr. Rostami's lab as a Postdoctoral fellow in the Department of Neurology at Thomas Jefferson Hospital for Neuroscience.
-She has been working in the Immunology field focusing on immunomodulation in experimental models for autoimmune diseases.
-Currently, Larissa studies the mechanisms involved in the immunopathogenesis of experimental autoimmune encephalomyelitis, a mouse model for Multiple Sclerosis.
+Larissa Ishikawa is from Brazil where she earned her Bachelor’s degree in Biomedical Sciences, and her Master’s degree and Ph.D. in Infectious and Parasitic Illnesses from Sao Paulo State University (UNESP).
+She also carried out a postdoctoral training at the Department of Microbiology and Immunology from the Institute of Biosciences of Botucatu (UNESP).
+During her scientific journey, she has been working in the immunology field focusing on immunomodulation in experimental models for infectious and autoimmune diseases.
+In 2018, Larissa joined Dr. Rostami's lab as a Postdoctoral Fellow in the Department of Neurology at Thomas Jefferson University.
+Currently, she studies the mechanisms involved in the immunopathogenesis of experimental autoimmune encephalomyelitis, a mouse model for multiple sclerosis.

 Vice-President Social Affairs